-Mobvoi, the company we know for producing low-cost, high-quality smartwatches, has launched its latest model — the TicWatch C2, and it’s tying both the watch and a new pair of true wireless headphones into the current trend towards digital wellbeing, and the need to lessen the time we spend on our phones.
+Mobvoi, the company we know for producing low-cost, high-quality smartwatches, has launched its latest model — the TicWatch C2, and it’s tying both the watch and a new pair of true wireless headphones into the current trend toward digital wellbeing, and the need to lessen the time we spend on our phones.

 The C in TicWatch C2 stands for Classic and fittingly, the watch has a minimalist design that will suit most wrists.
 To ensure it does, Mobvoi made two slightly different versions of the TicWatch C2 in three finishes.
-While the face and screen size are the same, the rose gold model has a thinner 12.8mm profile compared to the 13.1mm thickness of the platinum and black versions and also has an 18mm strap rather than a 20mm strap.
+While the face and screen size are the same, the rose gold model has a thinner 12.8mm profile compared to the 13.1mm thickness of the platinum and onyx versions and also has an 18mm strap rather than a 20mm strap.

 All TicWatch C2 watches have a 1.3-inch AMOLED screen with a 360 x 360-pixel resolution and are powered by the Qualcomm Snapdragon 2100 processor.
 No, the newer Snapdragon 3100 is not available yet, so you’ll have to make do with the older version here.
 The battery has a 400mAh capacity, and Mobvoi says it will last around a day and a half, but in our experience, only a day of use is likely, unless you’re very careful.